-There are hundreds of ways to deal with depression, each strategy and technique working for some and not for others.
+There are hundreds of ways regarding how to deal with depression, with each strategy and technique working for some and not for others.
 What’s great about a lot of physical illnesses is that the treatment is relatively straightforward and works for everyone (a cast for a broken leg, cough medicine for a cold).
-However, depression treatment has varying degrees of effectiveness depending on the individual.
+However, depression treatment has varying degrees of effectiveness, depending on the individual.

 Helping Yourself Cope With Depression

-Depression is much more than just feeling sad, so be gentle with yourself when you’re unable to shake those negative feelings right away.
+Depression is much more than just feeling sad, so be gentle with yourself when you are unable to shake those negative feelings right away.
 It can take time and patience to begin to feel happy again, and that is okay.

 Everyone copes in different ways, using different techniques.
 The first step in discovering what works for you is to learn what your depression is like.